 ✨Keep CREATIVITY Alive, amidst COVID-19 😷

-Levy Media Works is donating high quality pro bono media to various community outlets during the coronavirus pandemic, from March 2020 to present.
+Levy Media Works donated high quality pro bono media to various community outlets during the coronavirus pandemic, from March 2020 to December 2021.

 DM @levymediaworks on Instagram or email me to see if your business qualifies.